Last updated 16th September, 2025

 A resin-bound path consists of aggregate which is mixed with resin to create a smooth driveway, which costs around £1,200 to £10,000.

-If installing a resin bound driveway, you can benefit from a robust and long-lasting material which is SUDS (Sustainable Urban Drainage System) compliant.
-This prevents water from pooling and overflowing during heavy rainfall, unlike resin-bonded driveways which do not drain as well.
+If installing a resin-bound driveway, you can benefit from a robust and long-lasting material which is SUDS (Sustainable Urban Drainage System) compliant.
+This prevents water from pooling and overflowing during heavy rainfall, unlike resin-bonded driveways, which are not permeable and therefore do not drain well.

 What's the cost of building regulations approval?